wolfSSL/wolfssl/IDE/WORKBENCH/README.md

 wolfcrypt directories.
 In the wolfcrypt/src folder, uncheck aes\_asm.asm and aes\_asm.s.

-3. Include the path to the wolfSSL header files, wolfssl/wolfssl:
-To do this, right click the project and go to Properties > Build Properties > Paths.
+3. To include the path to the wolfSSL header files, right click on the project and go to Properties > Build Properties > Paths.
-Choose Browse and select the wolfssl directory.
+    Choose Browse and select:

+        <path_to_wolfssl>/wolfssl

     Click ok.

 4. In wolfssl/wolfssl/wolfcrypt/settings.h, uncomment #define WOLFSSL_VXWORKS